ceejbot/codefact/README.md

 If you run it in an interactive context (aka a tty), it prints to stderr either the remaining time before an existing token expires, or instructions for how to load a new token into your environemtn.
 If you run it in a non-interactive context, it prints a good token to stdout and nothing to stderr.
 This makes it suitable for use in shell scripts, should you have such an odd use case.
 Perhaps you are me?

-## Rationale

-I am both extremely lazy and extremely absent-minded.
-An eight-hour token expiration is far too frequent for me to keep track of this.

 ## TODO

-- ✅ Parse any existing `settings.xml` file and update only the parts that need to be updated.
-- ✅ Write files for the user's current shell and not for all shells.
-- Double-check the auth token env var for popularity.
 - Support `zsh` even though I don't use it.
 Heck, how about `elvish` too?

 ## LICENSE

-This code is licensed via [the Parity Public License.](https://paritylicense.com) This license requires people who build on top of this source code to share their work with the community, too.
+This code is licensed via [the Parity Public License.](https://paritylicense.com) This license requires people and companies who build on top of this source code to share their work with the community, too.
 See the license text for details.